 I supervise theses and dissertations on all aspects of the 18th- to early 20th-century intellectual history topics outlined in my Research Interests section.

-- History and Philosophy of Medicine
+- History of Science, Philosophy and Medicine

 - The Scottish Enlightenment